r0zetta/graph_simulations/README.md

 **min_font_size**, **max_font_size** denote minimum and maximum font sizes in the resulting visualization.

 **font_scaling** (default: "lin") This variable determines how fonts scale.
-Values can be "lin" (linearly), "pow" (highlights fewer labels), "root" (highlights more labels) or "fixed".
-Both the "pow" and "root" options can include a float (e.g. "pow2.5") that denotes the value.
+Values can be "lin" (linear), "pow" (highlights fewer labels), "root" (highlights more labels) or "fixed".
+These are roughly equivalent to gephi's "spline" functionality.
+Both the "pow" and "root" options can include a float value (e.g. "pow2.5").
 If no value is included (i.e. "pow") the value will be 2.
 The option "fixed" can include an integer value for the exact size (e.g. "fixed12").
 If a value is not included in the "fixed" parameter, the maximum value will be used (i.e. for fonts, **max_font_size** will be used).
 Generally speaking, in order to get a complex graph visualization into a presentable state, you want only some labels to be readable.
 This is achieved by altering **min_font_size**, **max_font_size** and **font_scaling**.
 If the distribution of values used to set label size is high, "lin" or "root" may be better.
 If the distribution os low, try "pow".
 For simple graphs, "fixed" may be the best option.
 This advice also applies to node sizing.

 **min_node_size**, **max_node_size**, **node_scaling** are the same as above, but for node circles.

 **min_edge_size**, **max_edge_size**, **edge_scaling** are the same as above, but for edge lines.

 **background_mode** (default: "black") - can be either "black" or "white".
-An example was shown above.
+Examples were shown above.

 **edge_style** (default: "curved") can be either "curved" or "straight".
-Try it out.

-**extra_vars** (default: None) This option allows additional data to be supplied to the class.
+**extra_vars** (default: None) This option allows additional data to be supplied to the GraphViz object.
 Extra vars must be supplied in the format: {"var_name": n1:val, n2:val, ..}.
 All nodes in the graph should contain a label.

 **color_by** (default: "modularity") This option can be used to apply node coloring based on a different set of values.
 Values passed in via **extra_vars** can be used in this fashion.